George Shevelov: Linguistic history

-Heritage and legacy
+Russian–Ukrainian cultural relations

+In his 1954 article Moscow, Maroseyka (Москва, Маросєйка), dedicated to the 300th anniversary of the Treaty of Pereyaslav, Shevelov analyzed the history of Ukrainian-Russian cultural relations, which, according to him, were based upon an existential conflict between the two cultures.
+In his view, the Ukrainian national revival had three main historical enemies: Moscow, "Ukrainian provincialism" and the "Kochubey complex".
+According to Shevelov, Ukrainian intelligentsia failed in its plan to perform a "cultural conquest" of Moscow, which had been first developed in the late 16th century, but instead contributed to the emergence of a number of historical myths, such as the existence of "Little" and "Great Russia" and direct inheritance between Moscow and medieval Kyiv.
+He blames this failure on the excessive use of universalist concepts, which was later repeated by the Romanticism-inspired Brotherhood of Saints Cyril and Methodius and by Ukrainian National Communists.
+According to Shevelov, Ukrainians' perceived cultural superiority over Russia couldn't be realized due to the fact, that Ukraine itself remained a mere province of the bigger state.

+Commemoration

 On 4 September 2013 memorial plaque to Shevelov in his native Kharkiv was unveiled.
 On 25 September 2013 the Kharkiv City Council, after an appeal by the Anti-Fascist Committee of Kharkiv, voted with 65 deputies for and four against (all four of whom were members of Batkivshchyna) that the memorial plaque to Shevelov in Kharkiv was placed there illegally.
 According to Mayor Hennadiy Kernes Shevelov "proved to be a Nazi henchman".
 Kharkiv Oblast Governor Mykhailo Dobkin suggested that Shevelov during World War II "took an apartment of a Jewish family which, most likely, was shot".
 In an open letter addressed the Kharkiv city council scientists from the University of Cambridge, Columbia University, the University of Kansas, Rutgers University, Northwestern University and the University of Alberta had pleaded that the allegations that Shevelov was a Nazi collaborator "were thoroughly investigated by numerous US government agencies and Columbia University who completely and unequivocally rejected these acquisitions".
 Half an hour after the Kharkiv city council had established that the memorial plaque to Shevelov was illegal (citizens who identified themselves as) public employees destroyed the memorial plaque.
 On 5 January 2015 the Kharkiv Administrative Court of Appeal reversed the decision of the Kharkiv city council to dismantle the memorial plaque for Shevelov.
 In 2021 the memorial plaque was reinstated after a public fundraiser.